-- 1. This report presents the Pension Fund the budget for 2022/23 along with the 2021/22 outturn position as at 31st December 2021.
-It considers income and expenditure from various sources and the impact on these for the Pension Fund in the next financial year. - It also presents the review of the Pension Fund Business Plan for the year, outlining the Fund's goals and objectives in delivering the Council's statutory function as the administering authority of the London Borough of Enfield Pension Fund. - The Executive Director of Resources is the Section 151 Officer and therefore has a statutory responsibility for the proper financial affairs of the Council including Fund matters. - 4.
+1. This report presents the Pension Fund budget for 2022/23 along with the 2021/22 outturn position as of 31st March 2022.
+It considers income and expenditure from various sources and the impact of these on the Pension Fund cashflow forecast for the current financial year 2022/23 and 2023/24.

+- 2. It also presents the approved Pension Fund Business Plan for the year, outlining the Fund's goals and objectives in delivering the Council's statutory function as the administering authority of the London Borough of Enfield Pension Fund. - 3.
+The business plan and budget set out the direction of travel, objectives and targets to be achieved in the management of the Fund, and for the Council to be able to perform its role as the administering authority in a structured way. - 4.
+The Executive Director of Resources is the Section 151 Officer and therefore has a statutory responsibility for the proper financial affairs of the Council including Fund matters. - 5.
 The London Borough of Enfield Pension Fund represents an asset to the Council in terms of its ability for attracting and retaining staff who deliver services to residents.
-The review of the cashflow should lead to more effective management of the Fund. - 5.
+The review of the cashflow should lead to more effective management of the Fund. - 6.
 A significant element of the Council's budget is the employer's contribution to the Fund.
-Therefore, any improvement in the efficiency of the Fund that leads to improvement in investment performance or cost savings will likely reduce contributions from the Council and release funds for other corporate priorities. - 6.
-The London Borough of Enfield Pension Fund is open to new entrants however it is maturing fast; hence this report is an update on the Pension Fund's projected cash flow forecast for 2022/23 to 2023/24.
-The Fund is projecting a £3.099m projected deficit on its income and expenditure at the end of this financial year 2021/22 without any cash draw down from investments.
-The Fund is also expecting a projected cash short fall in 2022/23 and 2024/25 as the Fund expenditure exceeds the income from contributions.
+Therefore, any improvement in the efficiency of the Fund that leads to improvement in investment performance or cost savings will likely reduce contributions from the Council and release funds for other corporate priorities. - 7.
+The London Borough of Enfield Pension Fund is open to new entrants however it is maturing fast; hence this report is an update on the Pension Fund's projected cash flow forecast for 2022/23 and 2023/24.
+The Fund is projecting a surplus of £544k on its income and expenditure at the end of this financial year 2022/23 without any cash draw down from investments.
+Abd the Fund is expecting a projected cash short fall of (£970) in 2023/24 as the Fund expenditure exceeds the income from contributions.